the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Ensure that users fill in all required billing address fields when Stripes advanced peyment methods are available.
+[ETP-934]

 = [5.13.0] 2024-07-22 =

 * Feature - Included compatibility with Events Tickets Plus 6.0.0 for integrations with Zapier and Power Automate.